-Cleared Ground Demining is currently running an Explosive Remnants of War (ERW) / UXO Removal project in Guinea Bissau, this project is made possible thanks to much appreciated funding provided by the Norwegian Government, particularly the Ministry of Foreign Affairs.
+Cleared Ground Demining ran an Explosive Remnants of War (ERW) / UXO Removal project in Guinea Bissau, a project made possible thanks to much appreciated funding provided by the Norwegian Government, particularly the Ministry of Foreign Affairs.

 Scope of Project

-The projects overall aim is to provide Guinea Bissau with two Battle Area Clearance (BAC) Teams and the technical expertise to conduct Explosive Remnants of War (ERW) removal and Explosive Ordnance Disposal (EOD).
+The projects overall aim was to provide Guinea Bissau with two Battle Area Clearance (BAC) Teams and the technical expertise to conduct Explosive Remnants of War (ERW) removal and Explosive Ordnance Disposal (EOD).

 Achievements to Date

-Two Cleared Ground International Technical Advisors have successfully trained and deployed two BAC Teams, totalling 66 personnel, two Survey Teams, consisting of 8 personnel, and 1 Quality Assurance Team of 3 personnel.
-All personnel are deployed at the Paiol de Bra clearance site, which is located within the capital city of Bissau.
-The BAC Teams have been deployed for 3 months at Paiol de Bra and have successfully located a total of 17,185 items of ERW, of which 384 items have been successfully destroyed by explosive demolition at a Central Demolition Site (CDS) some 48km east of the capital city to ensure the safety of the local population in Bissau.
+Two Cleared Ground International Technical Advisors successfully trained and deployed two BAC Teams, totalling 66 personnel, two Survey Teams, consisting of 8 personnel, and 1 Quality Assurance Team of 3 personnel.
+All personnel were deployed at the Paiol de Bra clearance site, located within the capital city of Bissau.
+The BAC Teams were deployed for 3 months at Paiol de Bra and successfully located a total of 17,185 items of ERW, of which 384 items were successfully destroyed by explosive demolition at a Central Demolition Site (CDS) some 48km east of the capital city to ensure the safety of the local population in Bissau.

 Paiol de Bra Clearance Site (PDB)

-PDB is a former ammunition storage facility, which formed part of the front line of hostilities during the civil war of 1998/9.
-The site is highly contaminated with ERW and Unexploded Ordnance (UXO), the items range in complexity and include the following:
+PDB was a former ammunition storage facility, which formed part of the front line of hostilities during the civil war of 1998/9.
+The site was highly contaminated with ERW and Unexploded Ordnance (UXO), the items range in complexity and include the following: